 Showing off some yoga circus tricks

-McMillan Running Company, Inc. authorizes you to view and use the material on this site solely for your personal, noncommercial use.
+McMillan Running, LLC authorizes you to view and use the material on this site solely for your personal, noncommercial use.
 The content of this site such as text, graphics, images, and other materials ("Materials"), are protected by copyright under both United States and foreign law.
 Unauthorized use of the Material may violate copyright, trademark, and other laws.
 You must retain all copyright and other proprietary notices contained in the original Materials and on any copies you make of the Material for your personal, non-commercial use.
 You may not sell or modify the Material in any way for any public or commercial purpose.
 The use of the Material on any other Website or in any networked computer environment for any purpose is prohibited.
 If you violate the terms of this Agreement, the Company and Service Provider reserve the right to terminate your access to the Site, and you must immediately destroy any copies you have made of the Material.

 Governing Law and Severability

-This Agreement shall be governed and interpreted in accordance with Arizona law.
+This Agreement shall be governed and interpreted in accordance with California law.
 If for any reason a court of competent jurisdiction finds any provision of this Agreement, or portion thereof, to be unenforceable, that provision of the Agreement shall be enforced to the maximum extent permissible so as to effect the intent of the parties, and the remainder of this Agreement shall continue in full force and effect.